peterokwara/roboken_sensors/README.md

 The circuit is set up as following.
 Circuit was designed by [eagle cad](https://www.autodesk.com/products/eagle/overview)

-Due to the limited number of pins, two shift regisers are used.
+Due to the limited number of pins, two shift in regisers are used.
 One shift register can handle 8 pins.
+Using a parallel to serial shift register you can collect information from 8 or more switches while only using 3 of the pins on your Arduino.

 <p align="center">
 	<img src="./Circuit_design/Circuit.png" />